- On which arm is the Tefillin Shel Yad to be worn on?[1]

 [35] Piskeiy Teshuvos 27:14; See Rabbanim in next footnote that there is likewise no tradition amongst the Chabad Rabbeim, or official Chabad custom, as to whether one is to follow Admur or the Tzemach Tzedek

-[34] Yagdil Torah 38:36 that the custom is like Admur ibid to follow the writing hand [So write the Alterer Rabbanim of Anash: Rav Gringlass that so he was ruled by Ziknei Rabbanei Anash regarding case of lefty writing with right hand; Rav Shnear Zlaman Gerelik that the custom is to follow Admur and not the Tzemach Tzedek, although he has received no Chabad tradition in this matter; Rav Alexander Yudsin to do only like Admur and that we have never seen or heard of anyone who puts it on both arms; Rav Perlow that although he received no tradition, the custom of the world is to follow the writing hand as rules Admur; and so rule of Rabbanei Anash today: Rav Farkash, brought in Hiskashrus]; There is a Maaneh of the Rebbe to an individual regarding this matter, that one should follow Rabbanei, and Ziknei Rabbanei Anash, who rule like Admur ibid, and certainly knew of the ruling of the Tzemach Tzedek and nevertheless ruled differently; See also Nesivim Bisidei Hashlichus 1:44
+[36] Yagdil Torah 38:36 that the custom is like Admur ibid to follow the writing hand [So write the Alterer Rabbanim of Anash: Rav Gringlass that so he was ruled by Ziknei Rabbanei Anash regarding case of lefty writing with right hand; Rav Shnear Zlaman Gerelik that the custom is to follow Admur and not the Tzemach Tzedek, although he has received no Chabad tradition in this matter; Rav Alexander Yudsin to do only like Admur and that we have never seen or heard of anyone who puts it on both arms; Rav Perlow that although he received no tradition, the custom of the world is to follow the writing hand as rules Admur; and so rule of Rabbanei Anash today: Rav Farkash, brought in Hiskashrus]; See Piskei Rav Z.S.
+Dworkin 6 who also rules like Admur to wear on the right arm; There is a Maaneh of the Rebbe to an individual regarding this matter, that one should follow Rabbanei, and Ziknei Rabbanei Anash, who rule like Admur ibid, and certainly knew of the ruling of the Tzemach Tzedek and nevertheless ruled differently; See also Nesivim Bisidei Hashlichus 1:44

 Other opinions of today’s Rabbanim and Poskim: See Piskeiy Teshuvos 27:14 that the above dispute is not arbitrated and that based on the Biur Halacha 27 “Vehachi Nahug” one should attempt to do like all opinions.
 Rav Yaakov Landau ibid concludes like Tzemach Tzedek to wear on both arms; Rav Ginzberg in Hiskashrus 554:16 and Sefer Dinei Iter 5:15 conclude based on Rebbe’s answer to Rav Shmuel Livitin to wear only on left arm as rules the Tzemach Tzedek